> Folk Music > Songs > The Faithful Sailor Boy

 Richard Grainger sang The Faithful Sailor Boy in 1984 on his Fellside album Herbs of the Heart.
 This track was also included in 1999 on the Fellside anthology of shanties and songs of the sea, Rolling Down to Old Maui.

-Fred Whiting from Suffolk sang The Faithful Sailor Boy in 1987-89 on the Veteran cassette Songs Sung in Suffolk Volume 2.
-This recording was also included in 2000 on the Veteran CD re-issue Songs Sung in Suffolk.
+Fred Whiting from Kenton sang The Faithful Sailor Boy to John Howson in between 1985 and 1987.
+This recording was included in 1987 on the Veteran Tapes cassette of popular folk songs, Songs Sung in Suffolk Vol. 2, and in 2000 with the title The Faithful Sailor on the Veteran CD anthology of popular folk songs, old songs and ballads, Songs Sung in Suffolk.
+John Howson noted

 Walter Pardon sang Your Faithful Sailor Boy in a recording made by Mike Yates.
 It was included in 2000 on his Musical Traditions anthology Put a Bit of Powder on It, Father.